techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=184
 (4928)
 Which is the four steps are used in working with JDBC?

-a.
-1)Connect to the database
+A. 1)Connect to the database
 2)Create a statement and execute the query
 3)Look at the result set
 4)Close connection

-b.
-1)Load driver
+B. 1)Load driver
 2)Create a statement and execute the query
 3)Look at the result set
 4)Close connection

-c.
-1)Create a statement and execute the query
+C. 1)Create a statement and execute the query
 2)Load driver
 3)Look at the result set
 4)Close connection

-d.
-1)Create a statement and execute the query
+D. 1)Create a statement and execute the query
 2)Create the connection
 3)Look at the result set
 4)Close connection

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: